meanbee/magecert/adminhtml.md

 ### Cache Management

 Different cache types related to different portions of the cache.
-Caches can associate with a particular type, which allows clearing only certain portions of the cahce.
+Caches can associate with a particular type, which allows clearing only certain portions of the cache.

 - Flush Magento Cache
 	- This removes only the cache entries that are managed by Magento itself, e.g. (`MAGE` and `CONFIG` tags)